KrystianSciuba/Olympics/readme.md

 # Olympics API

-Web application for a database of Olympic Games.
+Web application for browsing a database of Olympic Games.
 The database contains information about disciplines, medalists, sports, etc. It uses REST architecture and JSON format to communicate with the client.
 The project is under development.

 ### Table of contents